-The school is a designated mainstream specialist provision for children with physical impairments/disabilities.
+The school is a designated mainstream specialist provision for children with physical disabilities.
 Our facilities include carefully designed care suites, a sensory and soft play area with disabled accessibility throughout the school.
 As an inclusive school we ensure that all children are catered for within the whole school community, with access to all areas of the curriculum, including breakfast and after school clubs.

-At Garlinge Primary School and Nursery we work closely with The Foreland Special School.
+At Garlinge Primary School and Nursery we work closely with The Foreland Fields School.
 Class 'GS', is a Foreland group of children, whose learning day is spent either within a specially designated classroom or one of our mainstream classes.
-Many firm friendships have been made between the mainstream and special school children, and these friends are often invited to special events happening at the The Foreland Special School or at Garlinge Primary.
+Many firm friendships have been made between the mainstream and special school children, and these friends are often invited to special events happening at the The Foreland Fields School or at Garlinge Primary.

 It is recognised that many children will experience a time when they may have an additional need during their primary school experience.
 Depending upon the need, a member of the inclusion team will assess and provide the necessary support to ensure that the child's needs are being addressed.
 Our Well-Being Team will be there for children who are struggling both academically and emotionally.

 The schools positive behaviour policy is inclusive, understanding that all children are different and implements approaches that fully support behaviour that is conducive to learning and promotes a child's progress.
 Regular communication with parents/carers ensures that they are fully informed and able to support their child with a consistent approach from both school and home, enabling the best outcomes for children at Garlinge Primary School and Nursery.